Award for Undergraduate Research

 preserving justice, peace, and integrity of creation.

-The Centers will present two Common Good Research Awards of $250 each at the 2019 URSS event on April 3, 2019.
+The Center will present a Common Good Research Award of $250 at the 2019 URSS event on April 3, 2019.

 What types of research projects are eligible for the Common Good award?

 Research projects in the liberal arts, business, the professions, the sciences, and music all bear on our prospects for nurturing the common good.